You don't currently have any items in your cart.

 New York: W.W.
 Norton.
 First American edition, 1997.

-The biography of the outstanding figure in the study of human sexuality during the 20th century; 930+pp including index.
+The outstanding figure in the study of human sexuality during the twentieth century; 900+pp., including index.

 Fine in dustwrapper.